 Our Model seeks initiatives that are collaborative, faith-based, and local.

-At the Wilberforce Center, we think lasting transformation in the individuals and families we serve is best accomplished through a constellation of high-touch services including spiritual guidance.
+At the Wilberforce Center, we think lasting transformation in the individuals and families we serve is best accomplished through a constellation of high-touch services.

 The Man Who Changed History

 William Wilberforce was born on 24th August 1759.
 He was an English politician known as the leader of the movement to stop the slave trade.
 Wilberforce devoted his life as an advocate for social change and human rights.
 His life was portrayed in the movie Amazing Grace, a 2006 British-American biographical drama.
 It chronicles the campaign against the slave trade in the British Empire, led by William Wilberforce.

 If to be feelingly alive to the sufferings of my fellow-creatures is to be a fanatic, I am one of the most incurable fanatics ever permitted to be at large.